 The methodology for estimating liabilities continues to be based on Water Quality engineering analysis, program experience and cost estimates for the remediation activities scheduled to be undertaken in future years as programmed under Water Quality's Regional Wastewater Services Plan.
 Certain costs were developed by consulting engineers.
 Costs were estimated using the expected cash flow method set out by GASB 49.
 For the LDW project, a weighted average method is used to calculate the liability.
-The Sediment Management Plan does not employ weighted average cost estimates continue to be remeasured as succeeding benchmarks are reached or when cost assumptions are modified.
-All pollution remediation obligations are being deferred and amortized over 30 years as permitted by regulatory accounting standards (see Note 8 - Regulatory Assets and Credits).
+The Sediment Management Plan does not employ weighted average cost estimation because the remaining work is well-defined and negates the utility of multiple estimates.
+The cost estimates continue to be remeasured as succeeding benchmarks are reached or when cost assumptions are modified.
+All pollution remediation costs are being deferred and amortized over 30 years as permitted by regulatory accounting standards (see Note 9 - Regulatory Assets and Credits).

-Note 8 - Regulatory Assets and Credits
+Note 9 - Regulatory Assets and Credits